lift-project/presentations/README.md

 ## 2017

-- Talk by _Michel Steuwer_ at the [International Symposium on Code Generationand Optimization](http://cgo.org/cgo2017/) in Austin, USA, 06/02/2017
+- Talk by _Michel Steuwer_ at the [International Symposium on Code Generation and Optimization (CGO) 2017](http://cgo.org/cgo2017/) in Austin, USA, 06/02/2017

  [*LIFT: A Functional Data-Parallel IR for High-Performance GPU Code Generation*](https://github.com/lift-project/presentations/blob/master/2017/CGO-2017.pdf)